 6. How can you access and correct your personal information?

 You can request access to your personal information held by us at any time and at no cost.
-The request must be in writing and addressed to the Officer Manager.
+The request must be in writing and addressed to the Office Manager.

 There may be circumstances where we cannot give you access to your personal information because it is prohibited by law.
 For example, if giving access would pose a serious threat to the life or safety of an individual or have an unreasonable impact on the privacy of another individual.
 In access is denied, we will provide you with the reasons.